-- Knowing – being: The Success Factor Happiness course in the Master International Business study program treats theoretical concepts for happiness by means of case studies from the economics and business context.
+- Knowing – Being: The Success Factor Happiness course in the International Business Master’s program treats theoretical concepts for happiness by means of case studies from the economics and business context.
 Simultaneously, exercises are aimed at encouraging students to examine their personal concept of happiness and their life plan.

-- Knowing – doing – being: The Social Service Project during the basic studies of the Bachelor International Business program teaches theoretical knowledge in project management which is directly tested in practice by co-operating with a social institution.
+- Knowing – Doing – Being: The Social Service Project during the basic studies of the Bachelor’s program in International Business teaches theoretical knowledge in project management which is directly tested in practice by co-operating with a social institution.
 This implicitly requires the active involvement in other living environments, which in turn impacts the student’s understanding for his/her identity and value system.

-Modern management training suitable for the year 2020 includes in-depth subject-related training just as much as targeted encouragement and formation of other future-oriented competencies.
-Collaborative and context learning within the spectrum of the competence fields– knowing, doing and being – as presented here, offers an excellent foundation.
+Modern management training suitable for the future includes in-depth subject-related training just as much as targeted encouragement and formation of other future-oriented competencies.
+Collaborative and context learning within the spectrum of the competence fields– Knowing, Doing, Being – as presented here, offers an excellent foundation.
 This innovative teaching and learning concept, however, requires small student teams and close contact between teachers and learners.
 It requires courage from both sides to leave beaten tracks and try new concepts.
 For both sides, it means to clearly put in more effort than the mere academic graduation would require.
 But in addition to the academic degree, the final result will include a balanced formation of competencies including the fields of knowing, doing and being.

 - Pfeffer, J., & Sutton, R. I. (2000).
 The Knowing-Doing Gap: How Smart Companies Turn Knowledge into Action.
 Harvard Business School Press.